 23.8km from Kinugawa Onsen Station on the Kinugawa Line

-The resort is under 24km from Kinugawa Onsen Station on the Kinugawa line, and about 36km from Nasu Shiobara Station on the Tohoku Shinkansen line.
+The ski area is under 24km from Kinugawa Onsen Station on the Kinugawa line, and about 36km from Nasu Shiobara Station on the Tohoku Shinkansen line.

 27.9km from the Nishi Nasuno Shiobara IC on the Tohoku Expressway